7 Facts from our Embark Review

 Edited by Christina Swords, Ph.D.

-Embark offers two kit options one for DNA breed identification and one for breed identification plus health information.
+Embark offers two kit options, one for DNA breed identification and one for breed identification + health information.
 Pet owners send in a cheek swab from their dog and get results in 3-5 weeks.
-The data and interpretation of results is available in the web browser with an account.
+The data and interpretation are available in the web browser with an account.

 Review of Embark Science

-Review of how Embark Works
+Review of How Embark Works

 Embark Report Review

-You can view test results for Embark’s Chief Executive Dog, Harley, on the Embark website.
-You can also look through numerous other sample dog reports that are publicly posted on the website, including purebreds, mixed breeds, and designer crosses.
+You can view test results for Embark’s Chief Executive Dog, Harley, on the website.
+You can also look through many other sample dog reports posted on the website, including purebreds, mixed breeds, and designer crosses.

 Embark Maternal and Paternal Haplotype

 On the other hand, the paternal haplotype is traced on the Y-chromosome.
-Males can trace both maternal and paternal haplotypes because they have both mitochondrial DNA and a Y chromosome.
-Females, who have mitochondrial DNA but no Y chromosome, can trace only their maternal ancestry.
+Males can trace maternal and paternal haplotypes because they have mitochondrial DNA and a Y chromosome.
+Females, who have mitochondrial DNA but no Y chromosome, can only trace their maternal ancestry.

 Review of Embark Products

 |350+ Breeds Screen

 |20+ Physical Trait Reports

 |190+ Genetic Health Risks

 |Options for breed identification and some health information.
 Simpler and less information in report

 |Quick 2 week turnaround.
 Lower price point.
-Only gives breed results.
-No health screenings and does not break down breed by percentage
+It only gives breed results.
+No health screenings, and it does not break down breed by percentage

-|Breed, genetic traits, common diseases, breed profile.
+|Breed, genetic traits, common diseases, profile.
 Targeted to vets and breeders

-|This test is for purebred dogs only and comes with no results.
-This test just allows AKC breeders to have DNA results registered with their dog’s lineage
+|This test is for purebred dogs only and is used to verify parenthood.
+It allows AKC breeders to have DNA results registered with their dog’s lineage

 Embark in the News